-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Nu mber: 001-31458 Newcastle Inves stment Corp.
-(Exact name of registrant as s specified in its charter) Maryland 81-0559116 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 1345 Avenue of the Americas, New York, NY 10105 (Address of principal executive offices) (Zip Code) (212) 798-6 5100 (Registrant's telephone num ber, including area code) (Former name, former address and former fix scal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed be months (or for such shorter period that the registrant was required to file such reports), and Indicate by check mark whether the registrant has submitted electronically and posted on posted pursuant to Rule 405 of Regulations S-T (§232.405 of this chapter) during the precand post such files).
-S Yes No £ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b- Large accelerated filer £ Non-accelerated filer £ (Do not check if a smaller £ (Do not check if a smaller) and the filer £ (Do not check if a smaller) an ller reporting company) Smaller reporting company £ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 2 of the Exchange Act).
-Yes £ No S Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the last practicable date.
-Common stock, \$0.01 par value per share: 66,486,652 shares outstanding as of October er 26, 2015.
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission Fil e Number: 001-31458 Newcastle Inv estment Corp.
+(Exact name of registr ant as specified in its charter) Maryland 81-0559116 (State or other jurisdiction of incorporation (I.R.S.
+Employer Identification No.) or organization) 1345 Avenue of the Americas, New York, NY 10105 (Address of principal executive offices) (Zip Code) (212) 798-6100 (Registrant's telephone number, including area code) (Former name, former address and form ner fiscal year, if changed since last report) filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12), and (2) has been subject to such filing requirements for the past 90 days.
+Yes S No £ d on its corporate Web site, if any, every Interactive Data File required to be submitted and e preceding 12 months (or for such shorter period that the registrant was required to submit S Yes No £ Indicate by check mark whether the registrant is a large accelerated filer, an accele "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule rated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer £ Accelerated filer S Non-accelerated filer £ (Do not check if a a smaller reporting company) Smaller reporting company £ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes £ No S Indicate the number of shares outstanding of each of the issuer's classes of common s stock, as of the last practicable date.
+Common stock, \$0.01 par value per share: 66,654,598 shares outstanding as of M Iay 3, 2016.

-For the quarterly period ended September 30, 2015
+For the quarterly period ended March 31, 2016